Instant Pot Vegetable Soup

 Begin by building a firm foundation of flavor.
 Sauté the classic aromatic combination of chopped onions, celery, and carrots.
 You’ll season these veggies with garlic, salt, pepper, and a pinch of red pepper flakes.

-Fish out the bay leaves and Parmesan rind with tongs.
+Fish out the bay leaf and Parmesan rind with tongs.
 (Tip: You can let the Parm rind cool and freeze it to use again!)
 Lastly, stir in the chopped kale.
 It will wilt into the hot liquid fairly quickly.
 Taste and season the soup with more salt and pepper, as needed.
-Serve each bowl with freshly grated Parmesan cheese, if desired.
+Serve each bowl with freshly grated Parmesan cheese and some homemade wheat bread or our wheat rolls.

 As freezer cooking experts (15 years of experience!) and authors of two freezer cooking cookbooks, we love sharing our best tips for prepping and freezing meals for later.
 If you’re wondering what to freeze your soup in, we’ve narrowed in on the best freezer storage containers here.